waxiyibian/front-end-test/README.md

 * Keep the revision history of development well organized with git.
 * Write a .gitignore that is suitable for your project development.
 * Write shell scripts to build the project, start local debug environment,
-  or deploy to a production environment.
+  or (optional) deploy to a production environment.

 ### 3.2 Feature requirements

 * Typescript shall be used as the development language
-* React or React based framework shall be used
+* React or React based framework (antd, umi, next.js or any other you know) shall be used
 * All object used in source codes shall have corresponding
   type defined, e.g: a typescript interface describe the resume data object: